 Security Information and Event Management (SIEM) platforms are all about turning the mass of raw events that occur in your organisation’s infrastructure into intelligence that can be assessed by analysts and incident responders to identify and react to information security incidents.

-SIEMs, despite what the vendors will tell you, are not infallible.
-It may take you months, even years, to finally tune your ruleset to eliminate false positives and you’re probably working against a moving target of an increasing number of event sources as well as continually having to adjust the rules to detect the new threats you’re facing.
+SIEMs, despite what the vendors will tell you, are not magic.
+It will take you months to tune your ruleset to eliminate the bulk of false positives and you’re probably working against a moving target of an increasing number of event sources as well as continually having to adjust the rules to detect the new threats you’re facing.

 To ensure the maximum use of your highly-skilled trained analysts, it is common to tier your analysts into at least two layers.